 There are two beaches at the foot of Pelekas – Gialiskari and Kontogialos.
 Both are golden strips of sand with enough loungers to cater for everyone without ever making the beaches feel overcrowded.
 Sitting at one of the many authentic tavernas and bars that line the seafront, you can enjoy a bite to eat or a cocktail.

-If you're feeling adventurous, the Aquis Pelekas Hotel offers a number of watersport opportunities as well as a gym and fitness centre for couples and individuals to enjoy while on holiday.
-If this isn't enough excitement for you, take a trip down to Glyfada or Mirtiotissa for a chance to join the local nudists on the hot sands.
+If you’re feeling adventurous and looking for some excitement, take a trip down to Glyfada or Mirtiotissa for a chance to join the local nudists on the hot sands.

 A famous sunset from an historical outpost

 During the First World War, Kaiser Wilhelm II spent a lot of his time in Corfu, and particularly loved Pelekas.
 The top of the mountain has now become known as his “Throne” with a full 360° panoramic view over the whole of Corfu.
 This is a unique photo opportunity, so don’t forget the camera before you make the climb.